futurepaul/hypernote-os/ADD_HYPERSAUCE_QUERIES.md

   - Starts a live subscription only when `globals.user.pubkey` is present (drop/stop otherwise).
   - Publishes snapshots to a `queries` map in Zustand (scoped by window/app id).
   - Supports clean start/stop on doc change, relay change, or pubkey change.
+  - Normalises results into plain JSON (convert Maps/tuples), backfills `parsed` from `content` when missing, and derives `naddr` from kind/pubkey/`d` tag for convenience.

 **Plan (Minimal, Clean Cut)**
 1) Add dependency and wire client